delowarcse/Car-Price-Prediction-using-Data-Science-and-Machine-Learning/README.md

 ## About Dataset
 This dataset was derived from https://www.cardekho.com/.
 The dataset consists specifications list as we all rating only for new cars.

+**The dataset is avavilabe in the following link: https://www.kaggle.com/datasets/tr1gg3rtrash/cars-2022-dataset**

 ## Dataset Description
 This dataset consists of 16 features on a total of 203 car choices available in India.
 ![Dataset Description](https://user-images.githubusercontent.com/15137793/220132293-c37f8cdd-30c5-446a-adc3-e55fb797de65.png)